varun7654/varun7654.github.io/_posts/2024-9-22-Making-Notes.md

 The classic version is simpler, but it uses an old version of jekyll and is limited in how much you can customize it.
 Since I was already messing around with build tooling I took the time to polish it up a bit more.

-I added support for using typescript and migrated all the code I'd previously written to it (What can I say a girl likes her types).
+I also added support for using typescript and migrated all the code I'd previously written to it (what can I say a girl likes her types).
 I also added tooling to minify %$This turned out to be a massive headache since a lot of the preexisting tools are broken in subtle ways$% everything on my website and migrated to using Cloudflare Pages.

-## Shit is about to get so cursed
+## Strap in, we're about dive into some really cursed code

-At this point things were working
+At this point, everything was (mostly) working and I started writing this blog.
+I was using the note system, fixing the few bugs that popped up and it was seeming like the end of this project was near.